USS Essex Flight Operations

-PACIFIC OCEAN (March 20, 2021) A UH-1Y Venom, attached to Marine Medium Tiltrotor Squadron (VMM) 165 (Rein), prepares to land on the flight deck of the Wasp-class amphibious assault ship USS Essex (LHD 2).
+PACIFIC OCEAN (March 20, 2021) An AV/8B Harrier, attached to Marine Attack Squadron (VMA) 214, takes off from the flight deck of the Wasp-class amphibious assault ship USS Essex (LHD 2).
 Essex is conducting routine operations underway in the eastern Pacific Ocean.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Brett McMinoway)

 |Date Taken: